microsoft/vscode-docs/docs/azure/gettingstarted.md

 ## Get started

+**Install the Azure Tools extension pack.** Open VS Code, navigate to the Extensions view, and search for “Azure Tools.”
+Install the [Azure Tools extension pack](overview.md) from Microsoft.

 Streamline your workflow by quickly searching for commands, settings, and keyboard shortcuts, eliminating the need to navigate through multiple menus.

-**Navigate to Azure view.** Click on the Azure icon in the sidebar to open the Azure Resources view.
-Once you're signed in, the Resources view will display all your existing resources.
+**Navigate to the Azure Resources view.** Select the Azure icon in the Activity Bar (sidebar) to open the **Azure Resources** view.
+Once you're signed in to your Azure account, the Azure Resources view displays all your existing resources.
 You can create and manage these services right from VS Code.

 ![Azure icon](images/extensions/azure-icon.png)